MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-live/real-time-activity-service/programming-the-real-time-activity-service.md

 ## Subscribing to a statistic from the Real-Time Activity

-Applications subscribe to a Real-Time Activity (RTA) to get updates when the statistics configured in Xbox Developer Portal (XDP) change.
+Applications subscribe to a Real-Time Activity (RTA) to get updates when the statistics configured in Xbox Developer Portal (XDP) or Windows Dev Center change.

 ### Subscribing to a statistic from the Real-Time Activity service